Pratk18/AskSphere/README.md

 AskSphere is an interactive Streamlit application that allows you to chat with your PDF documents using Groq’s Llama 3 LLM.
 It supports multilingual text-to-speech (TTS) so the answers can be read aloud in English, Hindi, Spanish, French, and German.

-🚀 Features
+Features

-📂 Upload and process multiple PDF documents
+1-📂 Upload and process multiple PDF documents

-🤖 Ask questions and get context-aware answers powered by Groq LLM
+2-🤖 Ask questions and get context-aware answers powered by Groq LLM

-🧠 Uses LangChain + FAISS for efficient text chunking & retrieval
+3-🧠 Uses LangChain + FAISS for efficient text chunking & retrieval

-🔄 Built-in retry logic for Groq API requests
+4-🔄 Built-in retry logic for Groq API requests

-🎧 Text-to-Speech (TTS) with translation in multiple languages
+5-🎧 Text-to-Speech (TTS) with translation in multiple languages

-🔊 Option to listen to answers or entire PDFs as audio
+6-🔊 Option to listen to answers or entire PDFs as audio

-💬 Chat history preserved during the session
+7-💬 Chat history preserved during the session

-🛠️ Tech Stack
+⚡ Tech Stack:-

-Frontend / App: Streamlit
+1-Frontend / App: Streamlit

-LLM: Groq (Llama 3) via langchain_groq
+2-LLM: Groq (Llama 3) via langchain_groq

-Embeddings: HuggingFace MiniLM
+3-Embeddings: HuggingFace MiniLM

-Vector Store: FAISS
+4-Vector Store: FAISS

-Text-to-Speech: gTTS
+5-Text-to-Speech: gTTS

-Translation: Deep Translator
+6-Translation: Deep Translator

-PDF Processing: PyPDF2
+7-PDF Processing: PyPDF2